oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

     ![Register option for your database](images/register-database.png "Register option for your database")

-3. From the navigation menu, select **Oracle Database**, and then **Data Safe**.
+3. From the navigation menu, select **Oracle Database**, and then **Data Safe - Database Security**.
 The **Overview** page is displayed.
 On this page, there are wizards to register the following types of databases.
 For an Autonomous Database on Shared Infrastructure with secure access from everywhere, you use the Autonomous Databases wizard.

     - Autonomous Databases
     - Oracle Cloud Databases